-The Tech3+ in 10k gold is a multifunction pen, meaning it is a black ballpoint pen, a red ballpoint pen, and a 0.7mm pencil at the same time.
-Each writing utensil can be accessed by twisting the barrel.
-The "+" model means the stylus on the cap that allows the pen to work on all tablet screens, and there's an eraser which can be found by unscrewing the cap.
+The Tech3+ in 10k gold is a 3 in 1 multifunction pen.
+You get a black ballpoint pen, a red ballpoint pen, and a 0.7mm pencil all rolled into one.
+Twisting the barrel reveals the different writing utensils.
+The "+" model means the stylus on the cap allows the pen to work on all tablet screens.
+What's more, there's an eraser which shows when you unscrew the cap.

-Unlike the rest of the Cross ballpoint pens on our list, the Tech3+ is one of the only fine tip gold ballpoint pens that Cross offers without needing to change out the refill.
+Unlike the rest of the Cross ballpoint pens on our list, the Tech3+ is one of the only fine tip gold ballpoint pens that don't require you to change out the refill.
 This fine point, oil-based ballpoint pen glides with little to no interruption or skipping.

-The mechanics of the Tech3+ are what make the pen a phenomenal choice as a writing instrument, but the added bonus is that fact that the pen is available with a 23 karat filled rolled gold or a rose gold plated finish taking it from an incredible professional pen to a practical luxury item.
+The mechanics of the Tech3+ are what make the pen a phenomenal choice as a writing instrument.
+However, as an added bonus, it's available with a 23 karat filled rolled gold or a rose gold plated finish taking it from an incredible professional pen to a practical luxury item.

 4.)
 Cross Peerless

 Starting at $346.49, the Cross Peerless is considered the most premium of the luxury gold Cross pens.
-The Peerless was a success at its original manufacturing in 1889, and has been revamped in the Peerless 125 to show the classic, iconic history of Cross.
+The Peerless was a success at its original manufacturing in 1889.
+Since then, it has been revamped in the Peerless 125 to show the classic, iconic history of Cross.

 If you are looking for a show stopper, this is it.
 Details of 23kt pattern engraved gold plating with 23kt appointments, a round bezel jewelry setting complete with a premium Swarovski crystal, and high gloss lacquer inlays make this one fancy pen.

-Available as a medium point ballpoint pen, gel ink rollerball pen, or a solid 18kt gold wide nib fountain pen, the Peerless can also be converted to a porous point felt pen and a jumbo ballpoint pen with a refill.
+The Peerless is available as a medium point ballpoint pen, gel ink rollerball pen, or a solid 18kt gold wide nib fountain pen.
+Moreover, it allows for conversion to a porous point felt pen and a jumbo ballpoint pen with a refill.
 This is a large pen so if you are looking for a wide barrel gold option, look no further.